-A type of bazaar where inexpensive goods are sold or bartered.
+A flea market is a place where goods are sold or traded.
 It’s typically located outside.

 The Origin Of ‘Flea Market’

-- There’s a lot of junk that’s taking up space in our garage.
-I’ll be stopping by the flea market tomorrow and I’ll try to sale some of it, but if that doesn’t go as planned, then I guess we could also just have a garage sale.
+- We have a lot of junk taking up space in our garage.
+I’ll stop by the flea market tomorrow to see if I can trade some of it away.

 Tip: Do you want to read about more common phrases?
 If so, this website has exactly that!
 You can see the full list of expressions on here, sorted alphabetically, by using the menu up at the top.